stain/s11.no/content/2022/phd/introduction/index.md

 For this, FDO aims to provide concrete constraints for systems, which lead to predictable machine actions.

 The FDO guidelines[^12] [[Anders 2023]] and the more detailed FDO specifications [[Ivonne 2023]] are largely conceptual in nature, with several demonstrated implementations [[Wittenburg 2022a], [Lannom 2022a]] which in theory can operate side-by-side.
-Many of these, however, rely novel or older network protocols [[Reilly 2009], [Sun 2003a]] which are not particularly familiar to software developers, and not commonly supported by software libraries or frameworks.
+Many of these, however, rely on novel or older network protocols [[Reilly 2009], [Sun 2003a]] which are not particularly familiar to software developers, and not commonly supported by software libraries or frameworks.

 This divergence from the more Web-centric “FAIR majority view”, while sound from a technical perspective and promising with regards to predictable computational consumption, raises organisational challenges for wider adoption of FDOs, e.g. within EOSC and research infrastructures, and might be introducing a steeper learning curve than already exists for FAIR, particularly for developers of <abbr>RS</abbr> who are primarily interested in solving scientific challenges.